Nobel Prize for Chemistry awarded for the development of lithium-ion batteries | DW | 09.10.2019

-The 2019 Nobel Prize for Chemistry will be shared between three scientists "for the development of lithium-ion batteries," the Royal Swedish Academy of Sciences in Stockholm announced on Wednesday.
+The trio of US-based John Goodenough, Stanley Whittingham from Britain and Akira Yoshino of Japan were jointly awarded the 2019 Nobel Prize for Chemistry for their contribution "to the development of lithium-ion batteries," the Royal Swedish Academy of Sciences in Stockholm announced on Wednesday.

 "Lithium-ion batteries have revolutionized our lives and are used in everything from mobile phones to laptops and electric vehicles," the Academy wrote on Twitter.

-In a phone call following the announcement, Akira Yoshino said that climate change is a "very serious issue for humankind."
+In a phone call following the announcement, Akira Yoshino said the lithium-ion battery is important because of their contribution to a "sustainable society," adding, "climate change is a very serious issue for humankind."

-The lithium-ion battery is important, he added, because of their contribution to a "sustainable society."

-John Goodenough of the University of Texas is the oldest Laureate ever awarded a Nobel prize.

 A week of celebrations